Special Feature: Law Enforcement Resources - Grants and Funding

 - National Institute of Justice (NIJ)

 - NIJ is the research, development and evaluation agency of the U.S. Department of Justice and is dedicated to researching crime control and justice issues.
 NIJ funds research, development, and evaluation about criminal justice through competitive solicitations.
 The focus of the solicitations varies from year to year based on research priorities and available funding.
 The NIJ site contains Current Funding Opportunities as well as information about Forthcoming Solicitations.
-Visit the Build Your Proposal section of the NIJ site for guidance on drafting your application for funding.
+Visit the Guidance for Applicants & Awardees section of the NIJ site for useful information.

 - Office of Community Oriented Policing Services (COPS)